 Screen Skills Ireland reserves the right to revise the amount awarded where it is satisfied that incorrect information has been provided.

-- Benefit of the proposed activity to the wider industry.
+- Benefit of the proposed activities to the wider industry.

-- Relevance of the proposed activity to identified sectoral skills gaps or identified industry needs that exist nationally or regionally.
+- Relevance of the proposed activities to identified sectoral skills gaps that exist nationally or regionally.